fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 `kubectl apply --filename https://storage.googleapis.com/tekton-releases/dashboard/latest/release.yaml`

 This file contains a definition of a `tekton-dashboard` service account and its role bindings.
 While I didn't review the roles exhaustively, I quickly noticed read access to `pods` and `pods/logs`.
-This presented a potential quick win because `pods/logs` implies access to container stdout and pod definitions contain environment variables, both of which could contain sensitive information.
+This presented a potential quick win because it meant access to container stdout and pod definitions, both of which could contain sensitive information.

-Leveraging the pre-authenticated proxying behavior of Tekton, it's possible to view individual containers using:
+Using the pre-authenticated proxying behavior it is indeed possible to view individual containers using:

 ![](env.png)

-This example contained a hard-coded secret value, obviously not recommended but nonetheless it happens.
-The [mysql image](https://hub.docker.com/_/mysql) used in this scenario could also be started with the `MYSQL_RANDOM_ROOT_PASSWORD` environment variable set.
-This generates a random password and prints it to stdout where we could still access it:
+This artificial example contained a hard-coded secret value, obviously not recommended but nonetheless it happens.
+The same [mysql image](https://hub.docker.com/_/mysql) used in this scenario could also be started with the `MYSQL_RANDOM_ROOT_PASSWORD` environment variable set.
+This generates a random password and prints it to stdout, where it is still publicy accessible:

 ```
 └─$ curl -s http://tekton-dashboard:9097/api/v1/namespaces/default/pods/db/log